Introduction to SDLC

 6. Deployment and Maintenance Phase

-After the testing phase is over, the first version of the software is deployed and delivered to the customer for their use.
-Once the customer starts using the developed software, there is the scope of bug fixing that was not detected during testing phase as when a large group of end users starts using the software, there could be some probability that few boundary cases might have been missed.
-There is also scope for upgrading the software with newer versions and latest security patches and technologies.
-And finally, there is also scope for enhancement of the software by adding more features into the existing software.
+After the testing phase is complete, the first version of the software is deployed and delivered to the customer for use.
+As a large group of end-users use the software, there is a possibility of missed boundary cases that result in bugs.
+The bugs undergo fixation during this phase.
+There is also scope for upgrading the software with newer versions and implementing the latest security patches and technologies.
+Additionally, one can enhance the software by adding more features to the existing software.

 Popular SDLC Models